Cell Products ⇢ Disease Models ⇢

 Primary hepatocyte models, offer more human-relevant insights, particularly when used in co-cultures.
 While they are useful for studying inflammation, fibrosis, and lipid metabolism, these cells have limitations such as short lifespan, loss of functionality in culture, and donor variability, which can affect reproducibility and scalability.

-Our Opti-HEP cells accurately recapitulates the MASLD phenotype when they are treated with high-sugar or high-fat diets, whilst also being scalable and sourced from a single donor, thereby generating reproducible data.
+Our Ulti-HEP cells accurately recapitulates the MASLD phenotype when they are treated with high-sugar or high-fat diets, whilst also being scalable and sourced from a single donor, thereby generating reproducible data.

-Our Opti-HEP model de-risks drug discovery by providing a new and highly predictive in vitro screening platform suitable for high throughput studies.
+Our Ulti-HEP model de-risks drug discovery by providing a new and highly predictive in vitro screening platform suitable for high throughput studies.

 MASLD scientist